 Chicago – February 18, 2016 – For the second year in a row, Soliant Consulting’s Jayvin Arora has been selected as a Salesforce MVP.
-This recognition, which is awarded to “exceptional members of the Salesforce Community for their leadership, expertise, and ongoing contributions,” speaks to Jayvin’s deep knowledge of Salesforce as well as his engagement with the larger community of developers.
+This recognition is awarded to “exceptional members of the Salesforce Community for their leadership, expertise, and ongoing contributions.”
+It speaks to Jayvin’s deep knowledge of Salesforce as well as his engagement with the larger community of developers.

-For the past three years, Jayvin has been the organizer of the Philadelphia Salesforce Users’ Group, bringing together more than three hundred Salesforce developers, administrators, and analysts in the greater Philadelphia area for technical talks from experts and sponsors.
+For the past three years, Jayvin has been the organizer of the Philadelphia Salesforce Users’ Group.
+He brings together more than 300 Salesforce developers, administrators, and analysts for technical talks from experts and sponsors.
 Past speakers included Salesforce execs SVP of Strategic Research, Peter Coffee, and CTO, Charlie Issacs.

 Recently, Jayvin has also been using his Salesforce experience to support charitable causes.
-In November 2014, he volunteered as a Developer Mentor at the My Brother’s Keeper Hackathon, a nonprofit program that helps underserved youth learn valuable computer science skills.
-Jayvin’s team went on to win the event, which was covered on television by MSNBC.
+In November 2014, he volunteered as a Developer Mentor at the My Brother’s Keeper Hackathon.
+This nonprofit program helps underserved youth learn valuable computer science skills.
+Jayvin’s team went on to win the event, which earned televised coverage by MSNBC.

-He also volunteered last summer with the nonprofit Girls Develop It, leading a workshop for women interested in learning how to build mobile apps on the Salesforce platform.
-The workshop, which was a collaboration between Salesforce.com and Girls Develop It, brought in a number of volunteers from the Salesforce Philadelphia User Group.
+He also volunteered last summer with the nonprofit Girls Develop It.
+Jayvin led a workshop for women interested in learning to build mobile apps on the Salesforce platform.
+The workshop, a collaboration between Salesforce.com and Girls Develop It, included many volunteers from the Salesforce Philadelphia User Group.

-“Jayvin knows Salesforce inside and out,” said Steve Lane, Soliant’s CTO, “and he’s very generous with that knowledge.
+“Jayvin knows Salesforce inside and out,” said Steve Lane, Soliant’s CTO.
+“He’s very generous with that knowledge.
 It’s a pleasure to work with him.”

-As a Salesforce Practice Lead at Soliant Consulting and a member of a solid team, Jayvin balances his platform acumen with his business skills, playing an active role in marketing, strategy, and reputation building, while holding regular tech forums, coordinating a mentorship program, and helping to define best practices within the Salesforce practice area.
+As a Salesforce Practice Lead at Soliant Consulting, Jayvin balances his platform acumen with his business skills.
+He plays an active role in marketing, strategy, and reputation building.
+Jayvin also holds regular tech forums, coordinates a mentorship program, and helps define best practices within the Salesforce practice area.